paulinho-16/MEIC-ASSO/docs/authentication.md

 This endpoint must be used after making a request to the previous endpoint (`/user/forgot-password`).
 It allows the user to insert the `token` received by email and a new password.
 If the token is valid and the password is strong enough then the password of the user will be updated.

-## Technologies

-- nodemailer: to send the password recover email
-- redis: for session storage
-- postgres: to store the credentials (email and password) of the user

 ## Design and architecture
 TODO - improve
 ### Access Token